sankosk/CPM_Module/README.md

-# CPM_Module
+## CPM Module

-Module I had to deliver for a subject for the first semester: CPM
+A simple program I had to do for a subject of the first semester of this year.
+Is not the final version, is not fully tested, etc, etc, but its working correctly